minecraft8997/TelnetHelper/README.md

 ## How to run it?
 Simply use `java -jar TelnetHelper.jar`.
 Personally I would recommend using `XX:+UseG1GC` flag if you are on Java 8.
-Make sure you have Battleship server listening on port `2426` and is unavailable externally.
+Make sure you have Battleship server listening on port `2426` and it is unavailable externally.
 The proxy is listening on `2425` port.
 ## Building
 Step 1.
 Ensure you have JDK 8 (or above) installed.